open-revolution/openrevolution/content/news/information-coops.md

 ---
-title: "Information Coops: Collective Funding of Information Goods from Software to Medicines"
+title: "Information and Platform Coops: Collective Funding of Information Goods from Software to Platforms to Medicines"
 date: 2017-01-11
 author: rufuspollock
 ---